SSWConsulting/SSW.TinaCMS.LandingKit/_docs/Breadcrumbs.md

 A navigation component that shows the current page's location within the navigational hierarchy.

+**Note**: You will encounter type errors if "finalNode" is not configured as a required field

 ```tsx
 // using with TinaCMS
 import { Breadcrumbs } from "ssw-tinacms-landingkit/dist/";